zzzprojects/learn-orm/tutorials/mvc-with-dapper/overview.md

 MVC stands for Model, View, and Controller.
 MVC separates the application into three components

  - **Model:** Responsible for maintaining application data and business logic.
- - **View:** User interface of the application, which displays the data.
+ - **View:** The user interface of the application, which displays the data.
  - **Controller:** Handles users' requests and renders appropriate View with Model data.

 <img src="https://raw.githubusercontent.com/zzzprojects/learn-orm/master/tutorials/mvc-with-dapper/images/overview-1.png">